ourshell/Our-Coin/README.md

-# Our-Coin
+# OUR COIN ($OCN)

+Welcome to OUR COIN, the cryptocurrency that combines humor, technology, and community spirit.
+Born from a parody of communism, $OCN is all about collective effort and shared success.

+### Features:
+- **Symbol:** $OCN
+- **Purpose:** A fun, decentralized token built for the community.
+- **Mission:** Bringing people together with a mix of satire and serious tech.

+Join the revolution and be part of the collective with $OCN!

-Join the revolution.
-Together, we’re building something absurdly brilliant.
+We’re building something absurdly brilliant.